Description

 They don’t advance as quickly anymore and things start to get confusing.

-"Frédéric, I know a few words and phrases but I completely drop the ball when I hear native speakers talk, it’s so, so fast.
-On top of that all my French can probably be shown off in 30 seconds or less.
+"Frédéric, I know a few words and phrases, but I completely drop the ball when I hear native speakers talk.
+It’s so, so fast.
+On top of that, all my French can probably be shown off in 30 seconds or less.
 I don’t know...
 I just want to feel confident enough that I can use simple French in real life.
-But I’m not sure how to get there?"
+But I’m not sure how to get there."

-I don’t do tutoring or class teaching anymore but based on 12 years of helping students from one level to the next, I developed a program that completes your beginner ability and gives serious students a way to use real French and the foundation to develop the language further if you wish to do so.
+I don’t do tutoring or class teaching anymore, but based on more than 12 years of helping students from one level to the next, I developed a program that teaches a completely confident beginner-level French, which you can use after only a few months.

 Introducing...